 Dr David Gonzalez

 David is a physician from Ecuador, specialising in tropical and infectious diseases in children.
 He has a Masters and PhD in epidemiology (life-course epidemiology), and postdoctoral expertise in body composition analysis and professional education.
-In the last five years he has worked at the Federal University of Santa Catarina (Brazil) as Assistant Professor of nutrition epidemiology, supervising 5 masters, 3 PhD students and 1 postdoctoral fellow.
-Since 2010 he has published more than 40 papers in peer reviewed journals (h-index=5; 14 articles with impact factors >2.0).
-In 2015 he commenced as a Senior Lecturer at the School of Public Health, working on early socioeconomic and nutritional predictors of health and nutrition status in adolescence and adulthood.
+In the last five years, he has worked at the Federal University of Santa Catarina (Brazil) as Assistant Professor of nutrition epidemiology, supervising five masters students, three PhD students and one postdoctoral fellow.
+Since 2010, he has published more than 40 papers in peer reviewed journals (h-index=5; 14 articles with impact factors >2.0).
+In 2015, he commenced as a Senior Lecturer at the School of Public Health, working on early socioeconomic and nutritional predictors of health and nutrition status in adolescence and adulthood.

 Mr Ben Agnew